-Dealers may be paid a servicing fee, in connection with Series A units, Series R units and Series D units for ongoing services they provide to investors, including investment advice, account statements and newsletters.
+Dealers may be paid a servicing fee in connection with Series A and Series R units for ongoing services they provide to investors, including investment advice, account statements and newsletters.
 Generally, the servicing fees, plus applicable taxes, are payable monthly in arrears based on the total client assets invested in each series of units of the Fund held by all of a Dealer's clients throughout the month.
 The Manager can change or cancel servicing fees at any time.